Giolti2/wordcounter/README.md

 # wordcounter

 Small program to read results downloaded from the SimpleScraper extension as a .csv file and write the number of each word's occurrences in an excel file.
+The file will be generated in the same folder as the input file.

+In order to run the program, you need to install [Python](https://www.python.org/) and the [XlsxWriter package](https://xlsxwriter.readthedocs.io/getting_started.html).